solokeys/solo1/docs/solo/fido2-impl.md

 When you register a service with a FIDO2 or U2F authenticator, the authenticator must generate a new keypair unique to that service.
-This keypair could be stored on the authenticator to be used in subsequent authentications, but now a certain amount of memory needs to be allocated for this.
-On embedded devices, there isn't much memory to spare and users will allows frustratingly hit the limit of this memory.
+This keypair could be stored on the authenticator to be used in subsequent authentications, but a certain amount of memory would need to be allocated for this.
+On embedded devices, there isn't much memory to spare and users would frustratingly hit the limit of this memory.

 The answer to this problem is to do key wrapping.
 The authenticator just